-KY.3.MD.8 Coherence KY.3.MD.7→KY.4.MD.3→KY.5.MD.5 Attending to the Standards for Mathematical Practice Students know relative sizes of measurement units by actually measuring with the units and establishing a reference to an object.
+KY.3.MD.8 Coherence KY.3.MD.7→KY.4.MD.3→KY.5.MD.5

+Students know relative sizes of measurement units by actually measuring with the units and establishing a reference to an object.
 For example, recognizing a centimeter is about the width of their finger (MP.5).
 Students also measure objects using different units within the same system, such as meters and in centimeters (using a meter stick).
 Record the measurements in a table and notice relationships (MP.8).
-They explain why this pattern is true, arguing each meter has 100 centimeters, so three meters will have 300 centimeters and more generally explaining the smaller the unit the more units there will be when measuring the same object (MP.3).
-As students solve problems, they attend to and explain the attribute being measured (length or area), the unit being used to measure and make sense of the problem using drawings, tools, or strategies
+They explain why this pattern is true, arguing each meter has 100 centimeters, so 3 meters will have 300 centimeters and more generally explaining the smaller the unit the more units there will be when measuring the same object (MP.3).
+As students solve problems, they attend to and explain the attribute being measured (length or area), the unit being used to measure and make sense of the problem using drawings, tools, or strategies that make sense to them (MP.1, MP.3).